 Above: “Louise’s garden is less about form and more about concept,” says Hall.

 The garden was also made to be shared.
 “What I wanted was to make the whole garden available to other people,” says Louise.
-Hall adds: “Louise through her garden has created a community of gardeners, and gardening does create community.
+James adds: “Louise through her garden has created a community of gardeners, and gardening does create community.
 Gardening is rarely political.
 You can have different political points of view and still care about, say, delphiniums.
 One of the most remarkable things about gardening, I still believe, is that you can share your garden so easily.”
 The garden is not formally open, but inquiries can be made with the Little Garden Club of Birmingham.

 A Garden in Conversation is available to watch here.
 It is part of a series of documentaries, the next of which will be about the Virginia garden of Anne Spencer, activist, gardener, and poet of the Harlem Renaissance.